 (a) The rules in this subchapter contain:

-(1) the different types of actions that we use to enforce the requirements in rules, minimum standards, and statute; and
+(1) The different types of actions that we use to enforce the requirements in minimum standards, rules, and statutes; and

-(2) the criteria that we use to determine what type of enforcement action we will take in specific circumstances.
+(2) The criteria that we use to determine what type of enforcement action we will take in specific circumstances.

 (b) Our goal with respect to enforcement is to ensure the safety of children in care that is subject to our regulation.
 Our use of enforcement actions is tailored toward the objective of safety and not to be punitive in nature.

 §745.8601.
-What happens if I am deficient in a minimum standard, rule, law, specific term of my permit, or condition of evaluation, probation, or suspension?
+What happens if I am deficient in a minimum standard, rule, statute, specific term of my permit, or condition of probation?

-If you are deficient in a minimum standard, rule, law, specific term of your permit, or a condition of evaluation, probation, or suspension, we may offer one or both of the following:
+If you are deficient in a minimum standard, rule, statute, specific term of your permit, or a condition of probation, we may take one or both of the following actions:

-(1) offer technical assistance; or
+(1) Offer technical assistance; or

-(2) recommend or impose an enforcement action against your permit.
+(2) Recommend or impose an enforcement action against your permit.

 §745.8603.
 What enforcement actions may Licensing recommend or impose?